Jebearssica/LFN/README.md

 # Joint-Upsampling-for-Refocusing-Light-Field-in-a-Hybrid-Imaging-System

-The official implementation of paper "Joint Upsampling for Refocusing Light Field in a Hybrid Imaging System"
+The official implementation of paper "Joint Upsampling for Refocusing Light Fields Derived with Hybrid Lenses".
+You can visit our paper in [link](https://ieeexplore.ieee.org/document/10064040)

 ## Environment introduction